Fixing inline-script CSP errors¶

 If you can modify the HTML but can't avoid inline scripts (server-rendered apps), allow them by nonce or hash instead of opening the entire 'unsafe-inline' door.

 Nonce approach.
 The application generates a random per-response nonce, adds it to every inline script tag (<script nonce="abc123">…</script>), and reflects it in the CSP it sends.
 Barbacana doesn't generate the nonce — your application does.
-To let the upstream's CSP through unchanged on a route, disable Barbacana's CSP injection:
+Don't enable Barbacana's CSP injection at all in this case; just let the upstream's CSP through:

 Your application is now responsible for sending a correct CSP on every response from that route.